 But if you can look past the grime of downtown—or simply choose spend your time on the outskirts—you will be rewarded with an incredible stay in a world-class city, with landmarks and hidden gems that keep people coming back time and time again.

 Without a doubt this is the most famous bridge in America, and what San Fran is most known for.
 And it does not disappoint!
 There are a number of ways to catch a glimpse of the massive, orange steel structure, whether you choose to view it from a distance or travel over it.

 The bridge is the gateway to the seaside town of Sausalito and Muir Woods, and can also be used to get to wine country if the Bay Bridge is closed.
 So, if you plan on visiting any of these areas you’ll likely get to drive right over it, which actually takes a couple of minutes as the bridge is quite long.
 Just make sure to keep your eyes on the road if you’re the one driving, as there are six lanes of traffic to contend with!
-There is a lookout point just before you hit the bridge where you can pull over and get out, to take that classic snapshot.
+There is a lookout point just before you hit the bridge where you can pull over and get out, to take a photo of this Instagram-worthy spot.